ktollinger/imdone/readme.md

-Using bootstrap with jekyll and bower
+Using bootstrap with marked for github project page
 ----
 ### Install bower
 ```npm install -g bower```